josephfosco/transport/README.md

 5. (trasport-start)
 6. You should then hear notes being played.
 7. (transport-pause) to stop playing notes - after all scheduled notes are played.
-8. (transport-help) to see breil instructions
+8. (transport-help) to see these instructions

 ## Options